⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Frequently Asked Questions

-Yes — completely free, with no hidden limits.
-There are no move caps, no daily analysis quotas, and no account required.
-Stockfish runs inside your browser using WebAssembly, so no data ever reaches a server.
-There’s nothing to pay for and no paywall to hit.
+Yes — completely free, no hidden limits.
+No move caps, no daily quotas, no account.
+Stockfish runs in your browser via WebAssembly, so no data reaches a server.
+There is nothing to pay for and no paywall.

-What is FEN notation and how do I get it?+
+What is FEN notation and how do I copy it?+

 What analysis depth should I use?+

-Why does Stockfish sometimes suggest a move that looks strange or passive?+
+Why does Stockfish suggest moves that look wrong?+

-Once the page has fully loaded, the Stockfish engine runs entirely inside your browser via WebAssembly and doesn’t need an internet connection to analyze positions.
-The initial page load requires a connection to download the engine files (~5MB), but after that, you can analyze positions offline.
-This is different from server-based tools like Chess.com’s analysis, which require an active connection for every move.
+Once fully loaded, Stockfish runs in-browser via WebAssembly and requires no internet connection for analysis.
+The initial page load (~5MB) needs a connection to download the engine, but after that you can analyze any position offline — unlike server-based tools that need a connection for every request.

 What’s the difference between the best move and the principal variation?+

-Why does the same position give slightly different evaluations at different depths?+
+Why does the same position give different evaluations at different depths?+